-- 2. Always add cooking liquid.
-If an empty pressure canner is left on a hot burner or if a canner boils dry and is left on a heated burner, the canner will overheat excessively causing possible discoloration and/or warping of the canner. - 3.
-Always look through the vent pipe before using the canner to make sure it is clear.
-If the vent pipe is blocked, it cannot function as it should and thus cannot relieve excess pressure.
-Pressure may then build to unsafe levels.
-To clean the vent pipe, draw a pipe cleaner or small brush through the opening, as shown in Fig. F on page 5, and clean the vent pipe nut as shown in Fig. G. - 4.
-Always fully close the pressure canner.
+2. Always add cooking liquid.
+If an empty pressure canner is left on a hot burner or if a canner boils dry and is left on a heated burner, the canner will overheat excessively causing possible discoloration and/or warping of the canner and potential damage to the stove.

+- 4. Always fully close the pressure canner.
 The canner is fully closed when the cover handles are above the body handles.
 Your pressure canner has specially designed lugs on the cover and body which lock the cover in place when the canner is fully closed.
 However, if the canner is not fully closed, the lugs cannot lock the cover onto the body.
-It's possible that pressure could build inside the canner and cause the cover to come off and result in bodily injury or property damage.
+Therefore, it is possible that pressure could build inside the canner and cause the cover to come off and result in bodily injury or property damage.
 Always be sure the cover handles are above the body handles.
-Do not turn past handle alignment.
+Do not turn past handle alignment. - 5.

-- 5. WARNING!
 Never open the canner when it contains pressure.
 The air vent/cover lock provides a visual indication of pressure inside the canner.
 When it is up, there is pressure.
 When it is down, there is no pressure in the canner and it can be opened.
 If the pressure canner is opened before all of the pressure is released, the contents of the canner will erupt and could cause bodily injury or property damage. - 6.
 Replace the overpressure plug if it is hard, deformed, cracked, worn, or pitted, or when replacing the sealing ring.
 Replace the sealing ring if it becomes hard, deformed, cracked, worn, pitted, or soft and sticky.
 The overpressure plug is a secondary pressure relief valve which is designed to relieve excess pressure by releasing from the canner cover in the event that the vent pipe becomes blocked.
 The overpressure plug is made of rubber, and when new, is soft and pliable.
 Over time, depending on the frequency and type of use, rubber becomes hard and inflexible.
 When hard and inflexible, the overpressure plug loses its ability to act as a secondary pressure relief valve.
 It should be replaced immediately.
+It is recommended that the sealing ring and overpressure plug be replaced at least every 3 years.

-Should the overpressure plug ever be forced out of the cover due to excess pressure while cooking, it is important to call the Presto Customer Service Department at 1-800-877-0441.
+Should the overpressure plug ever be forced out of the cover due to excess pressure while cooking, call the Presto Customer Service Department at 1-800-877-0441 for assistance in determining why this happened.
 Do not attempt to use the released overpressure plug.

 - 7. Always follow special procedures found in the instruction book when pressure cooking dry beans and peas.
 During cooking, dry beans and peas tend to froth and foam which could cause the vent pipe to become blocked.
-Therefore, dry beans and peas need to be soaked and cooked according to instructions on page 28.
+Therefore, dry beans and peas need to be soaked and cooked according to instructions on page 30.
 Using this method will help to minimize foam during cooking. - 8.
-Never pressure cook applesauce, cranberries, rhubarb, cereals, pasta, split peas, dried soup mixes, or dry beans and peas which are not listed in the timetable on page 29.
+Never pressure cook applesauce, cranberries, rhubarb, cereals, pasta, split peas, dried soup mixes, or dry beans and peas which are not listed in the chart on page 30.
 These foods expand so much as a result of foaming and frothing that they should never be cooked under pressure.